syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ## Printing Annotations

-The Essential PDF supports printing the annotation in a PDF document by setting the annotation flag to ```Print``` using the [AnnotationFlags](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfLoadedStyledAnnotation.html#Syncfusion_Pdf_Interactive_PdfLoadedStyledAnnotation_AnnotationFlags) property.
+The Essential&reg; PDF supports printing the annotation in a PDF document by setting the annotation flag to ```Print``` using the [AnnotationFlags](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfLoadedStyledAnnotation.html#Syncfusion_Pdf_Interactive_PdfLoadedStyledAnnotation_AnnotationFlags) property.

 The following code example illustrates how to print annotation in the PDF document.